 Professional supervision provides an opportunity to reflect on, and receive feedback on therapeutic work for the purpose of professional growth and accountability.
 Supervision is a contractual, collaborative process which monitors, develops and supports supervisees in their professional role/s.
 In professional supervision, the central focus is on both the optimum outcome for the client and the professional development and self-care of the supervisee.
 The process of professional supervision is seen to encompass a number of significant components, including a formal agreement between supervisor and supervisee.
 It is an opportunity for the supervisee to present relevant material regarding their professional practice via case discussion, recordings of client sessions, role plays, etc., allowing a space for reflective review by the supervisee and feedback by the supervisor.
 The supervisory relationship and process of supervision are congruent with the developmental needs of the supervisee (adapted from PACFA, 2017).

-The supervisor is generally seen to have more experience than the supervisee with regard to professional seniority, skill development and possibly within a particular speciality.
+The supervisor is generally seen to have more experience than the supervisee with regard to professional seniority, skill development and possibly within a particular specialty.
 It is important that supervisors have relevant qualifications and experience to provide effective supervision.

 Examples of appropriate supervisors

-- a Professional Member of the DTAA
+- a Professional or Clinical Supervisor Member of the DTAA

 - a professional person experienced in the therapeutic application of dance

 - a professional person who can extend the knowledge and expertise of the therapist

 - a professional person who has strong skills and knowledge of the client population